Department of Psychology

 Who do I contact if I am interested in getting additional information about this study?

 The lab is currently seeking undergraduate research assistants (RA) to assist with ongoing research projects.
-If you’re interested in potentially being an RA in the lab, please send an email to Christopher Bauer (email@example.com) informing him of your interest in working in the lab.
+If you’re interested in potentially being an RA in the lab, please send an email to Kathryn Barber (email@example.com) informing him of your interest in working in the lab.
 Please be sure to include a completed "Behavior Therapy Research Lab Undergraduate Research Application" in your email.

-Dr. Woods will be reviewing graduate applications for the 2019-2020 school year.
+Dr. Woods will be considering new students for the 2022-23 academic year.